gschmutz/stream-processing-workshop/08-static-data-ingestion/README.md

 INSERT INTO "driver" ("id", "first_name", "last_name", "available", "birthdate", "last_update") VALUES (20,'Clarence','Lamb', 'Y','15-NOV-77' ,CURRENT_TIMESTAMP);
 ```

-Keep this window open and connected to PostgeSQL, we will need it again later.
+Keep this window open and connected to PostgreSQL, we will need it again later.

 ## Create a new topic truck_driver